Surviving Shipwrecks and Enduring Captivity: A Family Legacy

 Richard Bennett Jr.'s will

-Richard Jr.’s daughter, Ann Bennett, married John Coffer circa 1699, my 8th great grandparents.
-You can continue this line by reading my previous blog post, The Cofer/Copher Families- Part 2.
+Richard Jr.’s daughter, Ann Bennett, married John Cofer circa 1699, my 8th great-grandparent.
+You can continue this line by reading my previous blog post, The Cofer Legacy: A Journey Through Generations.

 Related image